siba-x-prasad/Java-Kotlin-Playground/ReadMe/kotlin/COROUTINES.md

 }
 ```

-- Here **fetchAndShowUser()** is a suspend com.swasi.play.function where we do the network operation
+- Here **fetchAndShowUser()** is a suspend function where we do the network operation
-  and after getting the result we delever the result in the main thread.
+  and after getting the result we deliver the result in the main thread.
 - showUser will run on UI thread because we have used the Dispatchers.Main to launch it.

 There are two functions in Kotlin to start the coroutines which are as follows: